leancodepl/corelibrary/docs/cqrs/pipeline/index.md

 ## Configuration

-To establish LeanCode CoreLibrary pipelines, the [MapRemoteCqrs(...)] method from `LeanCode.CQRS.AspNetCore` package needs to be invoked after calling the `UseEndpoints(...)` method on the `IApplicationBuilder`.
-In the following example, [MapRemoteCqrs(...)] is configured to handle:
+CQRS objects can only be registered in the ASP.NET request pipeline via endpoint routing.
+To register use `IEndpointRouteBuilder.MapRemoteCqrs(...)` extension method (this differs from `UseEndpoints(...)`, as within minimal startup, you can directly invoke it).
+In `MapRemoteCqrs(...)` you can configure the inner cqrs requests pipeline.
+In the following example, app is configured to handle:

 - [Commands] at `/api/command/FullyQualifiedName`
 - [Queries] at `/api/query/FullyQualifiedName`